-- Most day-to-day infrastructure facilities are relatively spread out across the neighbourhood. - Numerous local centres in east and west which anchor other facilities such as health care and civic services.
-Largest service provision along Southchurch Road. - Good selection of schools and nurseries in the area, all of which are located close to a local retail centre. - · Good provision of sports and green infrastructure - The centre of neighbourhood has very good walking accessibility to key types of infrastructure - Broadband speeds are consistently good across the entire neighbourhood, especially in the more densely populated areas. - Bus services are concentrated on Southchurch Road with northsouth connections being of poor quality.
+- Numerous local centres in east and west which anchor other ٠ facilities such as health care and civic services.
+Largest service provision along Southchurch Road. - Good selection of schools and nurseries in the area, all of which are located close to a local retail centre. ٠ - Good provision of sports and green infrastructure . - The centre of neighbourhood has very good walking accessibility to ٠ key types of infrastructure - Broadband speeds are consistently good across the entire neighbourhood, especially in the more densely populated areas. • - Bus services are concentrated on Southchurch Road with north-٠ south connections being of poor quality.
 Southend East Station provides rail services.